 This guide shows how to add a passkey sign-in option to NextAuth using Authsignal.
-Email magic link is used for initial sign up.
-Once a user is signed in, they can create a passkey for future sign-ins.
+We have used email magic link for demo purposes, but the same flow can be used for other authentication methods.

 1